Waimea Library Selected to Host NASA STEM Program

-The Thelma Parker Memorial Public and School Library in Waimea is one of 75 public libraries nationwide chosen to participate in the NASA@My Library program.
+The Thelma Parker Memorial Public and School Library in Waimea is one of 75 public libraries nationwide chosen to participate in the [email protected] Library program.
 The national education program is an initiative to enhance STEM learning opportunities for public audiences through NASA exploration and discovery activities.

 “We’re so excited that Thelma Parker Public Library has been chosen for this fantastic opportunity!” said State Librarian Stacey Aldrich.
 “NASA’s rich knowledge of exploration and discovery programs will provide Hawai‘i keiki with a great learning experience.”